Robert Wickens: DTM

 On April 3, 2012, Mercedes announced the revival of the Mercedes-Benz Junior Team that has guided several notable drivers in their racing careers like Heinz-Harald Frentzen, Karl Wendlinger and Michael Schumacher.
 With that announcement came the news that Wickens, together with the Formula 3 Euro Series champion Roberto Merhi and DTM-sophomore Christian Vietoris, would become a part of the new Junior Team and that the three of them would drive for the Junior Team in the 2012 DTM season.
-In addition to that, 7-time F1 World Champion Michael Schumacher was involved with the three drivers by serving as a mentor.
+In addition to that, seven-time F1 World Champion Michael Schumacher was involved with the three drivers by serving as a mentor.
 Wickens' entry into the DTM meant that he would be one of two Canadians in the drivers field, together with Bruno Spengler.

 IndyCar

 Wickens car at Saint Petersburg in 2018 before the race.

 In June 2017, Wickens joined Schmidt Peterson Motorsports for the IndyCar Series' Kohler Grand Prix at Road America.
 He drove the No. 7 car during practice in place of Mikhail Aleshin, who had competed in the 24 Hours of Le Mans a week prior and was unable to return to the United States in time for the start of the Grand Prix weekend due to problems surrounding his immigration visa.

 It was announced in October 2017 that Wickens would be joining the team full-time for the 2018 season.

-He would go on to claim pole position in his debut qualifying session on March 10, 2018, for the 2018 Firestone Grand Prix of St. Petersburg.
+Wickens would go on to claim pole position in his debut qualifying session on March 10, 2018, for the 2018 Firestone Grand Prix of St. Petersburg.
 After Wickens led the race for all but the last two laps, Alexander Rossi made a move for the lead and a racing incident ensued, taking Wickens out of the lead, which led to Sébastien Bourdais winning the race.

 Wickens finished fifth at the 2018 Kohler Grand Prix.

 In May 2018, Wickens was awarded Indianapolis 500 Rookie of the Year honors after leading two laps and finishing ninth during the race.

-He came in fifth at the July 11, 2018, Iowa Corn 300 race at Iowa Speedway, his fifth finish in the top-five for the season to that date, and finished the 85-lap Honda Indy Toronto race on July 15, 2018, in third place.
+Wickens came in fifth at the July 11, 2018, Iowa Corn 300 race at Iowa Speedway, his fifth finish in the top-five for the season to that date, and finished the 85-lap Honda Indy Toronto race on July 15, 2018, in third place.
 Later in the month, Wickens again finished second at Mid-Ohio only to Rossi this time.
 Wickens had climbed up to sixth place in the standings.